 - Give plenty of play time.
 It is important to engage Russian Blues in 20 to 30 minutes of play time per day with laser toys, feathery flyers, or catnip.
 Some also enjoy making a game of eating with a food puzzle.

 - Maintain the litter box.
 Russian Blues are generally very meticulous and prefer excellent litter box hygiene.
-This means one large litter box per cat in the home plus one (two cats should have three litter boxes) that is scooped twice daily.
+This means one large litter box per cat in the home plus one (two cats should have three litter boxes) that are scooped twice daily.
 Unscented scoopable litter is preferred by most cats.
 The litter box should be placed in a quiet area away from the furnace, washer, and dryer.

 - Perform routine grooming.
 Daily combing or brushing can help minimize shedding and prevent uncomfortable hairballs.
 Regular grooming also helps to increase circulation to the skin and distribute dermal oils.